KumarRobotics/ublox/README.md

 # ublox
-The ublox package provides support for the [u-blox](http://www.u-blox.com) 6-series GPS receivers.
+The ublox package provides support for [u-blox](http://www.u-blox.com) GPS receivers.
 Only the _serial_ configuration of the driver is documented here, but TCP communication is also supported by the driver (untested).

 The driver was originally written by Johannes Meyer.
 Changes made later are detailed in the version history below.